Adolescent & Adult Education Menu

 - Engages in professional development, demonstrates ethical conduct in working with all constituencies, and reflects upon instruction and student learning to assess teaching effectiveness.

 Regular Admission: Apply for and satisfy all requirements for admission to candidacy.

-Because it is required by the Professional Standards Commission, the certifying body for public school teachers in the state of Georgia, HPE majors will be required to spend time observing/working with children in the public school settings, BEFORE Internship II.
-Many of your major courses will include assignments working with public school children in different activities and setting.
+The Georgia Professional Standards Commision, state licensing body for teacher certification, requires teacher candidates to spend time observing and working with children in a school setting before Internship II.
+Many of the courses within the program of study will include assignments working with public school children to complete different activities in a variety of settings and grade levels.
 There will be specific forms documenting said observations, which will become part of the permanent record.
 Failure to complete this requirement will result in an incomplete grade for the course in question.

 To satisfy the State of Georgia's educator assessment requirements for initial teacher certification, two exams are required: Georgia Assessment for the Certification of Educators (GACE) Program Admission Assessment and the GACE Content Assessment(s) in Health and Physical Education.
 The GACE Program Admission Assessment is an academic skills assessment of reading, mathematics, and writing, and must be passed prior to Admission to Candidacy.
 The GACE Content Assessment(s) are content knowledge examinations that must be passed prior to Internship II.
 These exams are administered by the Educational Testing Service and require a fee each time they are taken.
 Results take 6-8 weeks to reach test-takers, so it is recommended that students plan ahead.
 Students are responsible for providing copies of their results on the GACE Program Admission Assessment (or exemption scores) and the GACE Content Assessment in their Candidacy and Internship II application packets, respectively.